 Student fellowships (whether RAships or TAships) require students to work up to twenty hours per week.
 If students who currently have a RA or TA position on campus also hope to work as paid employees for another unit on campus, they will need to fill out an overload request form.
 This form should be submitted to the DGS via email by the student's advisor.
 The advisor should send an accompanying statement that (a) explains how the overload (up to 28 hours) will further the student's career advancement and (b) assesses their current progress toward a degree within the context of the department's sample timeline.
 The overload request is then forwarded to the associate deans in the College and The Graduate School for approval.

 Research Support Beyond the Department

 Students should also investigate funding possibilities outside of the University of Kentucky, especially for the first year.
 International students, in particular, should investigate Fulbright funding (annual deadline in September) from their home country.
 The National Science Foundation (August 15 and January 15 deadlines for cultural anthropology, rolling deadline for archaeology), the SSRC (deadline normally at the beginning of November), The Wenner-Gren Foundation (deadlines May 1 and November 1) each offer Ph.D. student funding opportunities, and we encourage students to explore these early in their graduate training.
 Please consult The Graduate School's website for additional sources of funding and this list.

-Support funding is also available to degree-seeking graduate students for assistance with expenses relating to dissertation research.
+Support funding is available to degree-seeking graduate students for assistance with expenses relating to research and conference travel.
 In addition, the department presents two annual awards that recognize excellence in teaching and excellence in research.

 Susan Abbott-Jamieson Pre-Dissertation Research Fund Award